 - Only cleaned rigid plastics 1, 2 & 5, paper, cardboard, aluminium cans and tin cans can be recycled.
 Plastics 3,4,6,7 must go in rubbish bags.

 - All glass goes into the glass bottle bank.

 - Batteries - Place household batteries in the bin marked "Batteries start fires".

-- No cost for rubbish or recycling in pre-paid yellow bags, all other bags will be charged at usual disposal fees.
+No cost for recycling or rubbish in pre-paid yellow bags, all other bags will be charged at usual disposal fees.

 Unwanted plant material from gardens is called greenwaste.
 Some plant material is not accepted at our refuse transfer stations as greenwaste and is listed below.

 - Stringy plants, noxious plants or weeds, and oversize branches (greater than 150mm diameter) cannot be accepted at the reduced green waste disposal rate.

 Examples of these plants include - ponga trees, agapanthus, flax, bamboo, ginger plant, gorse cuttings, box thorn, cabbage trees, yucca, ragwort, noxious weeds or anything similar to these.

 - Green waste containing contaminates such as stones, concrete, plastic, weed matting, ornamental bark is also not accepted.

 Any rejected green waste is charged at General waste rates and unloaded into General waste areas.